 For some reason, Polar requires that these units be sent back to replace the battery, which costs + shipping.
 On top of the annual cost of maintenance, this ship to replace policy leaves you without a heart monitor for about 2 weeks once a year.

+The other issue I found is that the reception range is not very good, so the unit won’t work well mounted on a bicycle.
 Finally, Polar has decided to arbitrarily remove the {60f78fc10f9d225dae0ba0255c415eaf093f5a3220b43cdf3df82aaf7b5f9e5d} fat burn function from some of its watches.
 This watch does not have it, so keep in mind you will not know what {60f78fc10f9d225dae0ba0255c415eaf093f5a3220b43cdf3df82aaf7b5f9e5d} of your calorie burn was fat.
+0

 85 of 90 people found the following review helpful

-Excellent basic HRM, May 28, 2011
+Excellent basic HRM, By

 Amazon Customer (SF Bay Area, USA) – See all my reviews